 I think there’s a sense in which, in some areas of life, we’re embracing shoddy epistemology (e.g. not wanting to validate or falsify our beliefs) because of a fear of wanting to fail / put in the effort to update.
 I think this failure is what fuels this feeling of aversion.

 It seems useful to face this feeling of badness or aversion with the understanding that this is what confronting uncertainty feels like.
-The best action doesn’t always feel comfortable and easy; it can just as easily feel aversive and final.
+The best action doesn’t always feel comfortable and easy; it often feels aversive and final.

 Look for situations where you might be flinching away from making specific claims and replacing them with vacuous claims that support all evidence you might see.